A Centerless Virasoro Algebra of Master Symmetries for the Ablowitz-Ladik Hierarchy: Bi-orthogonal Laurent polynomials and CMV matrices

-The statement \eqref{link polynomials - llaurent polynomials} for sequences of left bi-orthogonal L-polynomials is an immediate consequence of the result for sequences of right bi-orthogonal L-polynomials and Proposition \ref{link left and right L-polynomials}.
+The statement~\eqref{link polynomials - llaurent polynomials} for sequences of left bi-orthogonal L-polynomials is an immediate consequence of the result for sequences of right bi-orthogonal L-polynomials and Proposition~\ref{link left and right L-polynomials}.
 This concludes the proof. \end{proof}

-We are now able to prove the existence and the unicity of bi-orthogonal L-polynomials with respect to $\mathcal{L}$.

-\begin{corollary} Consider a Toeplitz bi-moment functional $\mathcal{L}$.
-There exists a sequence of right bi-orthogonal L-polynomials with respect to $\mathcal{L}$ and a sequence of left bi-orthogonal L-polynomials with respect to $\mathcal{L}$ if and only if $\mathcal{L}$ is quasi-definite as defined in \eqref{quasi-definite}.
-Each L-polynomial in these sequences is uniquely determined up to an arbitrary non-zero factor. \end{corollary} \begin{proof} By virtue of Theorem \ref{link right bi-orthogonal L-polynomials ans bi-orthogonal polynomials}, the existence of a sequence of right or left bi-orthogonal L-polynomials with respect to $\mathcal{L}$ is equivalent to the existence of a sequence of bi-orthogonal polynomials with respect to $\mathcal{L}$, which are known to exist if and only $\mathcal{L}$ is quasi-definite.
+We are now able to prove the existence and the unicity of bi-orthogonal L-polynomials with respect to $\mathcal{L}$. \begin{Corollary} Consider a~Toeplitz bi-moment functional $\mathcal{L}$.
+There exists a~sequence of right bi-orthogonal L-polynomials with respect to $\mathcal{L}$ and a~sequence of left bi-orthogonal L-polynomials with respect to $\mathcal{L}$ if and only if $\mathcal{L}$ is quasi-definite as defined in~\eqref{quasi-definite}.
+Each L-polynomial in these sequences is uniquely determined up to an arbitrary non-zero factor. \end{Corollary} \begin{proof} By virtue of Theorem~\ref{link right bi-orthogonal L-polynomials ans bi-orthogonal polynomials}, the existence of a~sequence of right or left bi-orthogonal L-polynomials with respect to $\mathcal{L}$ is equivalent to the existence of a~sequence of bi-orthogonal polynomials with respect to $\mathcal{L}$, which are known to exist if and only $\mathcal{L}$ is quasi-def\/inite.
 Since bi-orthogonal polynomials are uniquely determined up to an arbitrary non-zero factor, the same holds for right and left bi-orthogonal L-polynomials. \end{proof}